sawamur/buffered_job/README.md

 ## Scenario

-For example.If you implement email notification for incomming comments on a article.
+Supposing that you are running sort of social media that has user articles which has comments from his/her friends.
+You probably want to have email notification for incomming comments on a article.
+If you implement straightforward, the auther of popular article would receive tons of email for a article.
-To avoid sending too many mail to a receipient, you can merge multiple notificaiton messages into one mail.
+That must be bothering.
+To avoid sending too many mails to a receipient, you can merge multiple notificaiton messages into one another method (in this casse that would be sending method) .

 That mean, if a user get comment notification for her blog article.